FITNESS MEETS HIKING: ALL YOU NEED TO KNOW ABOUT FAST HIKING

 Train for the trails

-Training on the trails is one of our favorite ways to boost your fitness.
+Training on the trails is one of our ways to boost your fitness.
 It’s called “time on feet” and it’s a really important aspect of teaching your body to adapt to doing any activity.
 These training hikes are even more fun if you have a buddy who is up for pre- or post-work trail miles.
 Some things to focus on during these sessions are:

 Take smaller steps.
 It’s a lot easier to be efficient on varied terrain (especially going uphill!) if you’re moving at the same tempo throughout the hike.
 For a lot of people, that means taking smaller steps on more challenging/steep sections.
 Less fatigue = more miles = more smiles.